Leitrim GAA: Football

 Leitrim's football history has brought sparse reward.
 They first competed in the All-Ireland in the 1907 championship.
 They were beaten by Roscommon on a score of 0–03 to 0–01 in the Connacht semi-final in their first ever match.
 The county won its first ever match in the 1910 championship, beating Sligo in the Connacht quarter-final by 0–03 to 0–00.
 They were then beaten by Galway in the semi-final.

 Leitrim did not record another win until the 1914 championship.
-They beat Sligo by 5–07 0–02 to qualify for their first ever Connacht final but were beaten by Roscommon in the decider.
+They beat Sligo by 5–07 to 0–02 to qualify for their first ever Connacht final but were beaten by Roscommon in the decider.
 In the semi-final of the 1924 Connacht Championship, Leitrim forced Mayo to a draw, then refused to play extra-time.
 Galway went on to be beaten in the final by Mayo following a replay.
 In 1927, with training from Sean O'Hehir, father of the veteran radio commentator Micheál and with the help of good fortune when Connacht semi-finalists Roscommon had to line out without five players whose car had broken down, Leitrim won their first ever Connacht title.
 They went on to narrowly lose to Kerry by two points in the semi-final of the All-Ireland Senior Football Championship.

+The modern "golden age" of Leitrim football began in late 1989 with the appointment of PJ Carroll.
+Under Carroll's tenure, the county moved from the bottom of Division 3 to the top of Division 2.
+In 1990, Leitrim won their first national title by defeating Sligo in the final of the All-Ireland 'B' Football Championship at Hyde Park.
+That same year, midfielder Mickey Quinn became the county's first-ever All-Star, following a notable performance against Kildare in Mick O'Dwyer's first game as manager.